susannebradley/smbradley.com/content/post/present-like-a-prof-parody-song.md

 title = "Present Like a Prof"
 date = 2018-07-14T17:12:58-07:00
 draft = false
-summary = "Some advice to nervous academics on how to give a maximally obfuscating research talk.
+summary = "(Parody song.)
+Some advice to nervous academics on how to give a maximally obfuscating research talk.
 To the tune of *I'll Make a Man Out of You* by Matthew Wilder, from the 1998 Disney film *Mulan*."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.